influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/replacing-nodes.md

 ```

 #### 2.3.
 Add the new meta node
-Once the non-leader meta node has been removed, use `influx-ctl add-meta` to replace it with the new meta node:
+Once the non-leader meta node has been removed, use `influxd-ctl add-meta` to replace it with the new meta node:

 ```bash
 # Pattern